A diffusion approach to Stein's method on Riemannian manifolds: Appendix

-The following is unpublished work of Barden \& Le.
+The following is unpublished work of Barden \& Le (1997).
 It concerns the behaviour of the distance function $\rho$ on $\M\times\M$ in a neighbourhood of $(x,y)$ when $y$ is a non-first-conjugate cut point of $x$.
-It generalises a result of \cite{BL1}, where similar behaviour was studied when one of the two points in $\M$ is fixed.
+It generalises a result of \cite{BL1}, where similar behaviour was studied when one of the two points in $\M$ is fixed, and is used in proofs of Theorems 1 and 2.